-Originally published in 1977, The Women’s Room was a novel that-for the first time-expressed the inner lives of women who left education and professional advancement behind to marry in the 1950s, only to find themselves adrift and unable to support themselves after divorce in the 1970s.
-Some became destitute, a few went insane.
+In the 1950s, many American women left education and professional advancement behind in order to marry, only to find themselves adrift and unable to support themselves after divorcing their husbands twenty years later.
+Some became destitute; a few went insane.
 But many went back to school in the heyday of the Women’s Liberation movement, and were swept up in the promise of equality for both sexes.

 “An experience not to be missed.” —San Francisco Chronicle

 “I kept forgetting it was fiction . . .
 [French’s] women pulse with life and individuality.” —The New York Times